Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Subchannel

-Similar to “Channel”, tags are assigned based on the subchannel through which a ticket was received.
-Subchannels can be specific email inboxes, chatbots, or telephone lines.
+Analogously to “Channel”, tags are assigned based on the subchannel through which a ticket was received.
+Subchannels can be specific email boxes, chatbots, or telephone lines.

 Manual Detection Only